 SUKU and Smartrac have teamed up to build a solution for the authentication and test result verification of goods being manufactured, shipped and purchased around the world, to help combat the COVID-19 pandemic.

-The supply chain damage-management specialist will lead the sponsorship lineup at LIVE!
-2020, taking place in Orlando, Fla., on Sept.
-9–11.
+The supply chain damage-management specialist will lead the sponsorship lineup at this year's virtual event, taking place on Sept.
+30 and Oct.
+1.